fusionpbx/fusionpbx-docs/source/getting_started/quick_install.rst

 * If you plan on registering devices to the FusionPBX ip address then no further action is required.

-* To help secure your FusionPBX installation, enable [freeswitch-ip] and [auth-challenge-ip] in /etc/fail2ban/jail.local.
+* To help secure your FusionPBX installation, enable the `fail2ban rules <http://docs.fusionpbx.com/en/latest/firewall/fail2ban.html>`_ [freeswitch-ip] and [auth-challenge-ip] in /etc/fail2ban/jail.local.

 ::